safe-events/venue-pwa-specs/README.md

 * After the scan, if the attendand was accepted, the app will prompt another form to insert further attendand details (phone number so far)
 * When the further details are validated (on frontend side), is passed to the API that will record the attendand at return back the updated list
 * The app can then fetch the list and update the page.
+* Code scans can be done only for incoming events

 ## Stack constraits